-In the Social Studies suggestions for outside reading will be given from time to time, and frequent periods will be provided for project work.
+In both Geography and History suggestions for outside reading will be given from time to time and frequent periods will be provided for project work.
 Moving pictures on topical subjects will be shown to emphasize the facts taught in these subjects.